The Privacy Notice for Staff should be read in conjunction with the overall Privacy Notice.

 We will occasionally process your personal data for purposes that are not a core part of the University’s activities but are nonetheless in the legitimate interests of the University and also in the interests of staff.
 An example of this would be staff surveys which are carried out as part of the University’s commitment to improve experiences for staff and students.

-There may be circumstance where we may not be able to legitimise processing of your personal data unless we have your consent.
+There may be circumstances where we may not be able to legitimise processing of your personal data unless we have your consent.
 Consent will be sought as and when required.
 You have the right to withdraw consent at any time without prejudice to your status within the University.
-You can do this by contacting email@example.com.
-Please note that if you do withdraw consent, this will not affect the lawfulness of processing based on your consent before your withdrawal.
+You can do this by contacting firstname.lastname@example.org.
+If you do withdraw consent, this will not affect the lawfulness of processing based on your consent before your withdrawal.

 As part of routine business correspondence email addresses and business contact details will be shared with third parties.